Feedback on this page

 Young people are more at risk of experiencing certain crimes than older members of our communinty for a number of reasons.
 I was young once and I believe most of this boils down to a lack of life experience (quickly gained in the first year away from home), a healthy carefree attitude and desire to have fun (and why not!) and, if you're not living in halls, a lack of decent physical security in your rented accomodation.

-The following risk factors for full time students are highlighted in the British Crime Survey's 'Crime in England and Wales 2008/09' (the risk factors are very similar for 2013/14):
+The following risk factors for full time students are highlighted in the British Crime Survey's 'Crime in England and Wales 2008/09' (the risk factors are very similar for 2013/14 when this page was written):

 Risk of experiencing a burglary = 2.68 times higher than average